isb-cgc/readthedocs/docs/source/sections/gcp-info/FirstWorkflow.rst

 ======================================================================
-Your First Workflow on Google Cloud Virtual Machine (SNAKEMAKE RNAseq)
+Your First Workflow on Google Cloud Virtual Machine (Snakemake RNA-seq)
 ======================================================================

+This Snakemake workflow maps read-pairs to a reference genome and produces a transcript. `Snakemake <https://snakemake.readthedocs.io/en/stable/workflows>`_ workflows are Python based, extended by declarative code which defines rules.
+The rules indicate how the output files are created from the input files.

 Requirements:

 -  `Anaconda/Miniconda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_